 We work with our clients to determine their goals and recommend measurable objectives, conduct a target audience analysis and figure out what messages best resonate with which audience.
 Audiences are segmented into internal and external (primary, secondary).
 We also develop a SWOT analysis (strengths, weaknesses, opportunities, threats) with our clients to determine their internal and external landscapes.

 For example, we found one water agency client’s analytics of its e-blasts to customers were far above the industry norm.
 We pointed this out and made suggestions to even further enhance their reach.
 For another, a phone survey showed that bill inserts are highly read.
 We recommended that they modernize the graphics and include more topics that customers were most interested in learning about.
 That client was surprised at how valuable inserts are in today’s digital age.

 We develop strategies and activities to address the organization’s goals, what activities are most beneficial and what should be revised/updated.
 This could be newsletter updates, critical info missing from websites or a collection of photo/video assets to share on social media or in school outreach.
 For example, in a parking plan for a city, we recommended multiple methods the city used to educate the public about where parking was available and how to avoid getting a parking citation as part of their new smart meter program.

 4. Analytics and Measurement

 This step outlines how you will determine how your communications plan is working for your organization.
 We build in measurement activities and tools.
-This may mean conducting a follow-up phone survey two to three years later and what to measure or outlining how to measure the success of e-blasts.
+This may mean conducting a follow-up phone survey two to three years later or outlining how to measure the success of e-blasts.

 When our public agency clients don’t have the resources to develop a strategic plan, we are ready to roll.
 It’s equally fulfilling to develop a plan that our clients implement themselves or we assist them with implementing.
 Planning is truly a passion.